 An actor sits poolside waiting to hear whether he has been cast in a television pilot.
 Two kids ditch school in 1964 and go for a hike in the woods that turns dangerous.
 A woman named Dot remembers her husband who spent years working on a musical adaptation of The Great Gatsby.
 A young woman Felicity deals with the consequences of an unexpected pregnancy.
 Mike, a former high school star, attends an open tryout for the California Angels baseball team.
 And a boarding school teacher tells the story of his cousin, a social climber who has disappeared in the wake of a murder.
 These are the characters that populate The Whole of the Moon.
 Brian Rogers’ novel is about determination and failure and life in Southern California away from the red carpet.

-Brian Rogers is an award-winning playwright and one-time stand-up comedian.
+Brian Rogers was an award-winning playwright and one-time stand-up comedian.
 His stories have appeared in Story Magazine, Convergence, The Exeter Bulletin, The Other Side, and The City: San Francisco’s Magazine.
-He lives in Orange County and teaches in Claremont, California.
+He lived in Orange County and taught in Claremont, California.

 “As a fracturing of The Great Gatsby, with its themes of careless wealth, vanity, self-delusion and self-destruction, the novel examines Los Angeles in fragments of stories that feature a wide range of characters to create a composite portrait of a place that's riven with doubt, ambition, hope: deeply American qualities that lead here, as in real life, to disappointment and loss.
-I kept thinking about this book and its desperate characters long after I had finished it.” —Charlotte Bacon, author of The Twisted Thread
+I kept thinking about this book and its desperate characters long after I had finished it.”
+Charlotte Bacon